FAIRMetrics/Metrics/README.md

 The "score" of the Metric Test is the value of the "SIO:000300" (has_value) predicate, and must be a floating-point value between 0 and 1.
 The precise meaning of that value should be explained in the Comments (schema:comment) section, along wth, for example, explanations for failure.
 Other metadata is provided, as shown (all shown fields are required!).

+**NOTE** No other information may be provided to the Metric Test beyond the **metadata** GUID.
+The purpose of FAIR Metric Tests is to determine if machines can find, access, and "interpret" (meta)data, thus it is a firm requirement that only the metadata GUID may be given to the test.
+The aspect of FAIRness being evaluated **must** be automatically discernable using that metadata.

 This Metric Test is registered by either HTTP POST of properly formatted JSON to the Evaluator registry (see API here:https://github.com/FAIRMetrics/Metrics/tree/master/MetricsEvaluatorCode/Ruby/fairmetrics), or by visiting the manual submission page at:  http://linkeddata.systems:3000/metrics/new, where the form field on that page asks for the URL of the Metric Test's YAML document.